 - Procedural and Governance Charges

-Our experienced Culver City, CA, violent crimes defense lawyers will investigate your case, give you honest advice, and develop defensive tactics that will be effective for your circumstances.
-We view your case, and you as a person, as unique and deserving of individual attention.
-If you need to build your defense, call us at (800) 755-5174 or tell us about your case online today for a no-obligation, confidential consultation to discuss your case.
+Our skillful Culver City, CA, violent crimes defense lawyers will look into your case, tell you the truth about your situation, and develop defensive tactics that should be effective for your situation.
+We know that every case is unique and treat every client with respect.
+If you're ready to create your defense, call (800) 755-5174 or reach out online today for a no-obligation, confidential consultation to discuss your case.

 How the Law Offices of David S. Chesley's Lawyers Defend You Against Violent Crimes Allegations

-- Research the Law and Your Case – We'll investigate the charges and Culver City, CA, violent crime law specifics, to see if there are any special circumstances which apply to you.
+- Research the Law and Your Case – We'll investigate the charges and Culver City, CA, violent crime law specificsIf there are any quirks that are applicable to your case, we'll find them.

-- Put Together a Defense Strategy – We'll recommend a defensive strategy such as self-defense, mistaken identity, or procedural error.
+- Build a Defense Strategy – We'll recommend a defensive strategy such as defense of others, lack of intent, or procedural error.

-- Fight At Trial – Should your case go to trial, we'll make sure that the judge and/or jury see your side of the story, and you're properly represented against the accusations.
+- Fight At Trial – Should your case go to trial, we'll present our matchless defense in court and show the judge and/or jury your side of the story.

 Major Culver City, CA, Violent Crime Accusations We Defend